michelmnds/michelmnds/README.md

 ## Hello 👋, my name is Michel and currently I'm:

-- ✏️ Frontend Developer Formed at Kenzie Academy Brasil
+- ✏️ A Frontend Developer Formed at Kenzie Academy Brasil
 - ✏️ Studying To Become a Fullstack Developer
-- ✨ Portuguese and English Speaker
+- ✨ A Portuguese and English Speaker

 ## Favourite Stack